Nayudupeta railway station

 Nayadupeta railway station (station code: NYP) is an NSG–5 category Indian railway station in Chennai railway division of Southern Railway zone.
 It is located in the Indian state of Andhra Pradesh, serves Naidupeta in Tirupati district.

 History

 The Vijayawada–Chennai link was established in 1899.

 The Chirala–Elavur section was electrified in 1980–81.

 Station

 Nayadupeta station has three platforms.
-Daily, twenty seven trains pass through this station.
+Daily, thirty trains pass through this station.

 Amenities

 Nayadupeta station has computerised reservation facilities (with all-India linkage), waiting room, retiring room, light refreshment facilities and book stall.